11-year-old boy helps his mom carjack man in St. Louis, police say

-ST. LOUIS — An investigation is underway after police said an 11-year-old boy helped his mom carjack a man Tuesday night.
+ST. LOUIS — Police said an 11-year-old boy pistol whipped a man his mother was carjacking at 9:40 p.m.
+Tuesday.

-At around 9:40 p.m., St. Louis police were called to the 4200 block of Page Boulevard for a report of a hold up.
-A 48-year-old man told officers he agreed to give a woman and her son a ride.
+The 48-year-old victim told police the woman and her son approached him while he was pumping gas into his 2017 Nissan Rogue near Grand Avenue and Osceola Street.
+The woman told the victim she needed a ride for her and her son to her mother's house in the 4200 block of Page Boulevard.

-Shortly after arriving in the 4200 block of Page, the woman grabbed the keys from the ignition and her son hit the man multiple times in the head with a gun, according to a police report.
+The victim agreed, and when they arrived at the destination, the victim told police the woman grabbed his keys from the ignition and the 11-year-old began striking him in the head with a revolver.

-The woman took the man’s 2017 Nissan Rogue and drove away from the area.
+The victim told police the woman then dragged him out of his car, got into the driver's seat and fled westbound along Page Boulevard.

 Police said the victim was treated at the scene.

+“It’s just so sad to hear something like this.
+It leaves a bad taste and stain on our ward,” said Fourth Ward St. Louis Alderwoman Dwinderlin Evans.

+Dr. Muthoni Musangali, who teaches Mental Health Counseling at Webster University, said the news is concerning for the child's future.

 Resources for crime victims: